-- If you are sending by e-mail, please send one document in Microsoft Word format (.doc or .docx files); you must include the words “Robin Becker Chapbook” in the subject line of your e-mail to get past our spam filter.
-Send to sevenkitchens at yahoo dot com.
+- If sending by e-mail, please send your manuscript in Microsoft Word format (.doc or .docx file); include the words “Becker Chapbook” in the subject line of your e-mail, and please title your document Becker_Your Title.
+Send to sevenkitchenspress at gmail dot com.

 ABOUT THE SERIES: